openhwgroup/core-v-xif/docs/source/x_ext.rst

 A issue request transaction is defined as the combination of all ``x_issue_req_o`` signals during which ``x_issue_valid_o`` is 1 and the ``id`` remains unchanged.
 I.e. a new transaction can be started by just changing the ``id`` signal and keeping the valid signal asserted.

-The ``id`` is a unique identification number for offloaded instructions.
-An ``id`` value can be reused after an earlier instruction related to the same ``id`` value has fully completed (i.e. because it was not accepted for offload, because it was killed or because it retired).
-The same ``id`` value will be used for all transaction packets on all interfaces, except the compressed interface, that logically relate to the same instruction.

 The ``instr``, ``mode``, ``id`` and ``rs_valid`` signals are valid when ``x_issue_valid_o`` is 1.
 The ``rs`` is only considered valid when ``x_issue_valid_o`` is 1 and the corresponding bit in ``rs_valid`` is 1 as well.